peteroupc/peteroupc.github.io/betadist.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 _Note: This document is now obsolete.
-Its contents were merged into what is now [**"Partially-Sampled Random Numbers for Exact Sampling of the Beta, Exponential, and Other Continuous Distributions"**](https://peteroupc.github.io/exporand.html)._
+Its contents were merged into what is now [**"Partially-Sampled Random Numbers for Accurate Sampling of the Beta, Exponential, and Other Continuous Distributions"**](https://peteroupc.github.io/exporand.html)._

 <a id=License></a>
 ## License